BTC, ETH, USDT

 Tether (USDT): The stablecoin powering crypto markets

-Stablecoins are special cryptocurrencies that are designed to maintain a stable value, so they are typically pegged to a traditional fiat currency like the US dollar.
+Stablecoins are cryptocurrencies designed to maintain a stable value, typically pegged to a traditional fiat currency such as the US dollar.
 Stablecoins aim to offer the fast, borderless transactions of cryptocurrencies while avoiding their significant volatility.

 The most frequently traded stablecoin is Tether (USDT) with a market capitalization of $144 billion as of April 2025.
-Around 80 percent of Bitcoin trades USDT as a trading pair, and the stablecoin also acts as a safe haven during cryptomarket crashes (like the Terra-LUNA collapse of 2022), as it is designed to be pegged 1:1 to the US dollar.
+Around 80 percent of Bitcoin trades USDT as a trading pair, and the stablecoin also serves as a safe haven during crypto market crashes (like the Terra-LUNA collapse of 2022), as it is designed to be pegged 1:1 to the US dollar.

 Lawsuit & Criticism